Yoga Philosophy Level 1 | Teacher Training

 Yoga Philosophy Course Overview

-Via on demand/ recorded material, Dr Matthew Clark will take you back in time to discover the history and origins of yoga, then back into the present day to explore modern yoga and some critical issues in contemporary yoga.
-This is a foundational yoga philosophy course for yoga teachers, teacher trainees and yoga practitioners wishing to deepen their understanding of the practice.
+The course is delivered via on demand/ recorded material, Dr Matthew Clark will take you back in time to discover the history and origins of yoga, then back into the present day to explore modern yoga and some critical issues in contemporary yoga.
+This is a foundational yoga philosophy course for yoga teachers, teacher trainees and yoga practitioners wishing to deepen their understanding of the practice and expand their knowledge.

 Matthew Clark is a truly brilliant down to earth, insightful teacher.
 His wealth of knowledge is remarkable but more remarkable still is how he makes his subject so accessible, interesting and relevant to modern day practitioners.